A PDE-based Explanation of Extreme Numerical Sensitivities and Edge of Stability in Training Neural Networks: Empirical Evidence of Instability in Training Deep Networks

 In SGD, there are several sources of randomness, i.e., random initialization, random shuffled batches/selection, random data augmentation, and there are also sources of non-determinism in implementations of the deep learning frameworks.
 To ensure the variance merely originated from the floating point perturbation, in the following experiments, we eliminate all randomness by fixing the initialization, the random seed for batch selection, and the non-determinism flag.
 Appendix~\ref{app:seeds_fixed} empirically validates that all seeds are fixed.
 We use Pytorch using default 32-bit floating point precision (similar conclusions for 64-bit hold).

 \cut{such as in PyTorch, there is non-determinism in the choice of convolution algorithm and other operators. in the deep learning framework (e.g., torch.backends.cudnn.deterministic in PyTorch) }

-{\bf Perturbed SGD with ReLU}: Our first experiment uses the ResNet-56 architecture \cite{He_2016_CVPR}, which we train on CIFAR-10 \cite{krizhevsky2009learning} using perturbed SGD.
-We use the standard parameters for training this network \cite{He_2016_CVPR}: {\tt lr=0.1, batch size = 128, weight decay = 5e-4, momentum=0.9}.
+{\bf Perturbed SGD with ReLU}: Our first experiment uses the ResNet-56 architecture \citep{He_2016_CVPR}, which we train on CIFAR-10 \citep{krizhevsky2009learning} using perturbed SGD.
+We use the standard parameters for training this network \citep{He_2016_CVPR}: {\tt lr=0.1, batch size = 128, weight decay = 5e-4, momentum=0.9}.
 The standard step decay learning rate schedule is used: the learning rate is divided by 10 every 40 epochs for a total of 200 epochs.
 We report the final test accuracies for 6 different values of $k$, including $k=1$ (standard SGD), and compute the standard deviation of the accuracies (STD).
 Table~\ref{tab:var_relu} (left) shows the results.
 This results in test accuracy variability over different $k$.
 We repeat this experiment over different seeds for the stochastic batch selection (shown in the next columns) fixing the initialization.
 The standard deviation for each seed over $k$ is on average $0.16\%$.
 To illustrate the significance of this value, we compare to the variability due to batch selection on the right of Table~\ref{tab:var_relu}.
-We empirically estimate the relative fluctuation of the gradient estimate from batch selection, which is $26.72$.
+We empirically estimate the relative fluctuation of the gradient estimate from batch selection, which is $26.72$ \footnote{To compute the gradient fluctuation with respect to batches, we sample $B$ batches and compute $x$ to be the average batch gradient over the $B$ batches.
+We then randomly sample a batch and let $y$ be the batch gradient.
+The relative gradient fluctuation at an epoch is $\frac{1}{M} \sum_i \frac{|x_i-y_i|}{|x_i|}$ where $M$ is the number of parameters and $x_i$ is the $i^{\text{th}}$ component.
+We then take the median over epochs as the relative gradient fluctuation.}.
 This is large compared to $2^{-23}$ for the floating point perturbation, yet this smallest fluctuation that is machine representable (and models finite precision error) results in about the same accuracy variance as batch selection.
 Thus, finite precision error, inherent in the system, surprisingly results in about the same test accuracy variance as stochastic batch selection.

 \cut{ The test accuracy variation due to floating point arithmetic is about the same as the variance due to stochastic batch selection. { quantify stochastic gradient variance and compare it to float error} }